LEO GlutenVerified™ User Manual

 - Consider where the gluten may be present such as grill marks, cuts or touching from a shared spatula.

-- Lay the gluten sensor chip on a flat surface and do not open the swab until ready to test.
+- Lay the gluten sensor chip on a flat surface and do not take out the scoop until ready to test.

-It is recommended to swab multiple spots across your plate but not more than 5 spots.
+It is recommended to sample multiple spots across your plate but not more than 5 spots.

 - Twist the small white cap on the bottle.

-- Squeeze 3 drops of solution slowly into the sample (S) well of the tester.
+- Squeeze 2 drops of the solution into the sample (S) well of the tester.

-- Results will be displayed in the testing window within 3 minutes.
-(See line contrast scale for details).
+- Results will be displayed in the testing window in2 minutes.

 5. Tips For Effective Testing